bartdag/recodoc2/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 The following step will create a bunch of metadata in the database.
 It should
-complete quickly and without error.
-This command should only be issued once
+complete quickly and without error: this is thus a good first step!

-after running the ``syncdb`` command.
+This command should only be issued once after running the ``syncdb`` command.

 ::